 Some things we have to do no matter what like eat, sleep, etc. We don't have a choice in that, but we do have a choice with how we spend our time and with who.
 It's okay to help your friends and family.
 It's not okay to let them walk all over you.

 Once you've set a boundary, you have to enforce it.
-So for my example with going to my room at 9pm, if I don't do that, I might not get time to myself that day and my suffer physically, mentally, or emotionally because of it.
+So for my example with going to my room at 9pm, if I don't do that, I might not get time to myself that day and may suffer physically, mentally, or emotionally because of it.
 That only hurts me.
 If you say you don't want to go hiking and someone tries talking you into it, you have the choice to either stand by your boundary or cave and go hiking.
+If you cave even though you don't really want to go, the person may realize this and think they can get you to cave in the future if they want you to do something.
 Also, it's important that you don't feel guilty when you set boundaries.
-At the beginning you may feel guilty, but it's important to stick with it as it will get easier with time.
+At the beginning you may feel guilty, but it's important to stick with setting boundaries as it will get easier with time.

-Three books that I highly recommend anyone read that is struggling with boundaries are pictured below: Boundaries, Beyond Boundaries, and Safe People.
-I have struggled with boundaries my entire life so my counselor recommended that I read Boundaries.
-It helped me tremendously with how to effectively set boundaries and I hope it helps you, too.
+Three books that I highly recommend anyone read that is struggling with boundaries are pictured below (from Amazon): Boundaries, Beyond Boundaries, and Safe People.
+I have struggled with boundaries my entire life so my counselor recommended that I read Boundaries when I first started seeing her in 2015.
+Since then, I have read Beyond Boundaries and Safe People.
+They have helped me tremendously with how to effectively set boundaries and I hope they help you, too.
 After writing this post, I think I'm going to go back and reread them!

 Samantha Bowick, MPH is the author of "Living with Endometriosis: The Complete Guide to Risk Factors, Symptoms, and Treatment Options" and "Living with Alpha-1 Antitrypsin Deficiency" as well as a fellow sufferer of multiple chronic illnesses and patient advocate.